Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ojWHhAieF2w.md

 ### Transcript

-> ever be pipes no never will jeff goldblum narrate 1.0 that would be so dope that would be good i would be i would understand jeff goldblum and um morgan freeman if we can get them both oh morgan freeman
+> ever be pipes no never will jeff goldblum narrate 1.0 that would be so dope that would be good i would be i would understand jeff goldblum and, morgan freeman if we can get them both oh morgan freeman